Villa and PSR 2024-25

 -

-With 2022-23's mammoth £120m loss falling away and record revenues coming ahead of a third successive season in Europe the signs are positive that Villa have not only played the PSR game well but delivered an upturn in success over the period - and not many clubs can say that.
+The signs are that Villa have played the PSR game closely but well whilst delivering a sustained upturn in success over the period - and not many clubs can say that.